 The job of The Raging Storm, as well as dozens of other ships, was to protect these islands from creatures like the Black Sting, and criminals.
 Every ship had a captain to command, and I was the youngest one.
 I started my training when I was eight and I learned much quicker than anyone one else.

 I sat down at my desk and collected some of the letters that I had purposely neglected to read.
 I didn’t regret my decision when I finally got around to reading them.
-They were all from my father.
-He meant well, but he worried way too much about me even though I had told him countless times that I could handle everything by myself.
+They were all from my Father.
+He meant well, but he worries way too much about me even though I had told him countless times that I could handle everything by myself.
 Before I could read them more in depth, there was a knock at the door, followed by Eamon’s voice:

 “Can I come in, Captain Cordelia?”

 “Yes,” I beckoned, though my attention was on the letters.
 I heard Eamon entering the office and then the soft click of the door closing.

 “Nothing, I was checking to see how things were going.”